 Beginning in 2003, eligible highly compensated employees were offered quarterly retirement benefits under a 457(b) deferred compensation plan.
-Quarterly employer contributions to the plan match, on a dollar-for-dollar basis, employee investments up to 35% of the applicable 403(b) limit (\$6,300 in both 2016 and 2015).
+Quarterly employer contributions to the plan match, on a dollar-for-dollar basis, employee investments up to 35% of the applicable 403(b) limit (\$6,300 in both 2017 and 2016).
 Participants are fully vested in employer contributions that have been paid.

-Employer contributions for employees of the Foundations under the defined contribution plan, the 403(b)(7) matching plan and the 457(b) deferred compensation plan were approximately \$878,000, \$494,000 and \$99,000, respectively, in 2016 and \$867,000, \$475,000 and \$96,000, respectively, in 2015.
+Employer contributions for employees of the Foundations under the defined contribution plan, the 403(b)(7) matching plan and the 457(b) deferred compensation plan were approximately \$922,000, \$514,000 and \$101,000, respectively, in 2017 and \$878,000, \$494,000 and \$99,000, respectively, in 2016.

-NOTE J - GOLF AND FOOD & BEVERAGE OPERATIONS
+NOTE K - GOLF AND FOOD & BEVERAGE OPERATIONS

-In January 2014, Cantigny Foundation signed an agreement with Kemper Sports Management, Inc. (Kemper) to operate and manage the Cantigny golf and food & beverage amenities under Cantigny's supervision.
+In January 2014, Cantigny Foundation signed an agreement with Kemper Sports Management, Inc. (Kemper) to operate and manage the Cantigny golf and food & beverage operations under Cantigny's supervision.
 The agreement has a five-year term with options for extension.
 The golf course and restaurants remain the assets of Cantigny, and the revenues and expenses continue to be Cantigny's; however, the employees of the golf and food & beverage operations became Kemper employees.
 These Kemper expenses are reflected in the consolidated financial statements as outside services - golf and food & beverage operations.

-NOTE K - SCHEDULE OF FUNCTIONAL EXPENSES
+NOTE L - SCHEDULE OF FUNCTIONAL EXPENSES